-Significant, serious and urgent Level of Need (4) Serious sexual harassment Peer on peer abuse Gender transition / reassignment Risky sexual behaviour Death of a parent / sibling This pupil is likely to be living in circumstances where they are suffering or are likely to suffer significant harm, where the young person themselves may pose a risk of serious harm to others or where The support offered will include both internal and external professionals and agencies to help children and their families cope with very significant and long-term care.
-This may include a combination of: The pupil will be discussed in detail pastoral meetings.
+Level Needs of the pupil Examples of support Other comments Significant, serious and urgent Level of Need (4) This pupil is likely to be living in circumstances where they are suffering or are likely to suffer significant harm, where the young person themselves may pose a risk of serious harm to others or where there are complex needs in relation to disability and may require a more specialist intervention.
+The pupil may be accessing more specialised services such as residential care or hospitalisation.
+Issues likely to be in this category of concern are: In-patient care for an eating or mental health issue Suicide attempt or suicidal ideation (requiring psychiatric evaluation) Psychiatric assessment for an acute mental health concern (such as psychosis) Abuse - physical, sexual, emotional, neglect Honour based violence: FGM, Forced Marriage Sexual violence or assault Radicalisation Absconding, no idea of whereabouts Homelessness In this level of need, a referral will have been made to Children's Social The support offered will include both internal and external professionals and agencies to help children and their families cope with very significant and long-term care.
+This may include a combination of: • Therapists / medical professionals within an inpatient setting • Counselling • College / external Psychiatrist • External therapists • DSL and Deputy Head (Pastoral) involvement • Education welfare service The pupil will be discussed as part of the weekly pastoral meeting and will be flagged to teaching staff as a pupil to be aware of.
+The Deputy Head (Pastoral) will discuss the pupil at their fortnightly meeting with the HM.
+This pupil will be put onto a College welfare plan which will be overseen by the DSL and specialist tutoring support will also be offered and discussed.
+The pupil will be discussed in detail at DSL group meetings.
 Staff will ensure that an appropriate team around the child is in place and that appropriate services are engaged.
-A full analysis if any risk factors and vulnerabilities will be considered. there are complex needs in relation to disability and may require a more specialist intervention.
-The pupil may be accessing more specialised services such as residential care or hospitalisation.
-Issues likely to be in this category of concern are: In-patient care for an eating or mental health issue Suicide attempt or suicidal ideation (requiring psychiatric evaluation) Psychiatric assessment for an acute mental health concern (such as psychosis) Abuse - physical, sexual, emotional, neglect Honour based violence: FGM, Forced Marriage Sexual violence or assault Radicalisation Absconding, no idea of whereabouts Homelessness Therapists / medical professionals within an inpatient setting Counselling External Psychiatrist External therapists DSL and Deputy Head (Pastoral) involvement The pupil will be discussed in pastoral meetings, and will be flagged to teaching staff as a pupil to be aware of.
-This pupil might be put onto an individualized safeguarding plan (ISP) which will be overseen by the DSL.
-The ISP plan will be reviewed fortnightly.
-Parents will be aware that there are pastoral concerns and will have regular contact with the DSL.
-Staff should build up a full chronology of the pupil on MyConcern, adding any relevant updates as soon as they occur.
-This will enable that the team around the child has relevant information to ensure that the pupil receives the right help, at the right time, from the right people.
+A full analysis if any risk factors and vulnerabilities will be considered.
+The welfare plan will be reviewed weekly.
+Parents will be aware that there are pastoral concerns and will have regular contact with the HM and also the DSL.
+A Child Protection Plan may be in place and will be monitored and overseen by the DSL.
+HMs should build up a full chronology of the pupil on MyConcern, adding any relevant updates as soon as they occur.
+At least fortnightly, an HM should provide a summary of the pupil on MyConcern so that their progress can be recorded.
+This will enable the team around the child has relevant information to ensure that the pupil receives the right help, at the right time, from the right people.
 The Master and the SLT will be aware of the pupil's needs.
-The Safeguarding Governor will be informed.
+The WCC Lead and the Safeguarding Governor will be informed.